Get In Touch

 In short, a single particle is often counted multiple times, once in each size category that it meets or exceeds.

-Is an ISO Class 8 Cleanroom the Same as a Class 100,000 Cleanroom?
+Is an ISO 8 Cleanroom the Same as a Class 100,000 Cleanroom?

-ISO Class 8 cleanrooms are the same as Class 100,000 cleanrooms.
-The previously used Federal Standard 209E (FED-STD-209E) categorized Class 100,000 cleanrooms based on the number of particles per cubic foot, using the imperial system rather than the metric system.
+Yes, ISO 8 cleanrooms are the same as Class 100,000 cleanrooms.
+The Federal Standard 209E (FED-STD-209E), which is now obsolete, categorized Class 100,000 cleanrooms based on the number of particles per cubic foot; it used the imperial system rather than the metric system.

 Specifically, Class 100,000 cleanrooms permitted a maximum of 100,000 particles larger than 0.5 micrometers per cubic foot of air, which explains the “100,000” in Class 100,000.